equinor/septic-config-generator/docs/Howto_SCG.md

 ## About

-SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates files, one or more tables in Excel- or CSV format containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.
+SEPTIC config generator (scg) is a tool to generate SEPTIC config files based on one or more template files and one or more Excel- or CSV-tables containing substitution values.
+A yaml-based config file specifies how the templates should be combined by inserting values from the tables in locations identified by labels.

 ## Introduction